 3. 62 to Shared Enterprises in Richlandtown, PA.

-US laboratories also import between 300-600 monkeys each year from Biodia, another Mauritian monkey dealer whose brutal operations were exposed by ADI earlier in the year.
+US laboratories also import between 300-600 monkeys each year from Biodia.
+That’s from another Mauritian monkey animal dealer whose brutal operations were exposed by ADI earlier in the year.

-In US animal laboratories, monkeys are primarily used for drug testing or neurological research.
-They typically undergo force-feeding or injections of experimental compounds, have electrodes implanted in their brains, or experience full-body immobilization in restraint chairs while being subjected to experiments.
+In US animal laboratories, monkeys, animals and being also primarily used for drug testing or neurological research.
+They typically undergo force-feeding or injections of experimental compounds.
+They also have electrodes implanted in their brains.
+In addition, the monkeys or animals definitely experience full-body immobilization.
+That’s unfortunately in restraint chairs.
+All the while they are sitting and being subjected to experiments.

-ADI investigations into laboratories have documented monkeys suffering from rectal prolapse due to stress from restraint, blackened lungs, trembling, collapse, bleeding, and self-mutilation.
+ADI investigations into laboratories have documented monkeys suffering from rectal prolapse.
+Especially due to stress from restraint, blackened lungs, trembling, collapse, bleeding, and moreover self-mutilation.
 In one instance, an animal chewed its finger to the bone.
-Most monkeys are euthanized after the experiments, while others face years in barren laboratory cages, potentially enduring fighting from which they cannot escape.
+Most monkeys are euthanized after the experiments.
+All the while others face years in barren laboratory cages.
+Some are also potentially enduring fighting from which they cannot escape.

 The Need for Advanced Alternatives to Animal Experiments

-Numerous global initiatives focus on transitioning away from animal experiments and towards advanced alternatives.
-Several alternatives to monkey experiments are available, including:
+Numerous global initiatives focus on transitioning away from animal experiments.
+Essentially towards advanced alternatives.
+Several alternatives to monkey experiments are available.
+That’s also including:

 1. Microdosing: Administering tiny amounts of new drugs to human volunteers, which is significantly more accurate at assessing how a product is absorbed, metabolized, and excreted than primate models.